ACT V

 (V.iii.8-19)

-In accordance with the rules of trial by combat, a disguised Edgar appears in order to take Albany’s place in a duel with Edmund.
-They fight, and Edgar fatally wounds Edmund.
-Goneril is outraged but Albany produces the letter revealing the treacheries.
 Edmund admits to his crimes and, as Edgar reveals his identity, they acknowledge the (sort of) final justice here.
 Albany hears Edgar’s story, which ends with the recent fact that when he revealed his identity to Gloucester less than half an hour ago, the old man had a heart attack in happiness and died.
 “The recognition encounter, which kills Gloucester, is one of Shakespeare’s great unwritten scenes….
 Why did Shakespeare choose not to dramatize the event?”
 (Bloom 481).
-In any case, significantly, Edgar’s name was lost and finally comes to light (Anderson 356).
+In any case, significantly, Edgar’s name was lost and finally comes to light (Anderson 356) or is reclaimed (Garber 692).
+One’s “Good Name” was always an obsession of Oxford.

-A man holding a bloody knife reports that Goneril has killed herself after having poisoned Regan.
-Edmund, still slowly expiring, notes the appropriateness that they all die together: “I was contracted to them both; all three / Now marry in an instant” (V.iii.229-230).
 The arrival of Kent triggers Albany’s memory about Lear and Cordelia.
-Edmund, “The dying nihilist reminds himself that in spite of all he was and did, he was beloved” (Bloom 505).
+Edmund, “The dying nihilist reminds himself that in spite of all he was and did, he was beloved [V.i.238-239]” (Bloom 505).
 He confesses, though, that he and Goneril ordered Cordelia to be hanged and her death reported as suicide.
-Despite efforts now to countermand the orders, Lear enters with the dead Cordelia in his arms:

 Howl, howl, howl!
 O, you are men of stones!